Mostar and the new Old Bridge

 View of the famous Old Bridge in Mostar

 And for the crowds gathering on and below the bridge there is another attraction: the Mostar divers.
-Local men leap from the bridge into the river below in summer, cheered by both residents and visitors.
+In summer, local men (and occasionally intrepid tourists) leap from the bridge into the river below, cheered by both residents and visitors.

 One of Mostar divers leaping from the Old Bridge